-What is IEC 62304 and why we hit two birds with one stone with ISO 13485
+What is IEC 62304 and why do we hit two birds with one stone with ISO 13485

-Perhaps you have already learned from our blog that we want to get certified according to ISO 13485.
+You may have already learned from our blog, that we want to get certified according to ISO 13485.

 ISO 13485 is a standard for requirements of the quality management system, specifically for the development of medical products.
 It serves to ensure the product, as well as the safety of the patient and the user.